Basic Views on Corporate Governance

 Kuraray Co., Ltd. (“Kuraray” or “the Company”) believes that the maintenance of appropriate relationships with various stakeholders and the fulfillment of social responsibilities through establishing a corporate governance system that ensures effective and fair management will contribute to the long-term and sustainable enhancement of corporate value.

 The Company has adopted the governance system as “a company with the board of corporate auditors.”
-Under this framework, the Company has established corporate governance functions centered on its Board of Directors and Board of Corporate Auditors to improve the effectiveness of supervisory and monitoring functions while maintaining management efficiency and to handle issues including management remuneration, selection of new company officers, internal control, and risk management.
+Under this framework, the Company has established corporate governance functions centered on its Board of Directors and Board of Corporate Auditors to improve the effectiveness of supervisory and monitoring functions while maintaining management efficiency and handling issues, including management remuneration, selection of new company officers, internal controls, and risk management.

-The Company believes that the above establishment of functions contributes to the long-term and sustainable enhancement of corporate value.
+The Company believes that the above establishment of functions contributes to the long-term and sustainable corporate value enhancement.

 Kuraray’s Steps to Strengthen Corporate Governance

-The Company has worked continuously to strengthen corporate governance by taking steps such as separating supervision and execution functions through the introduction of the Executive Officer System, appointing and increasing the number of Outside Directors and Outside Corporate Auditors, establishing the CSR Committee and the Risk Management and Compliance Committee, evaluating the effectiveness of the Board of Directors, and establishing the Corporate Advisory Committee.
+The Company has worked continuously to strengthen corporate governance by taking steps such as separating supervision and execution functions through the introduction of the Executive Officer System, appointing and increasing the number of Outside Directors and Outside Corporate Auditors, establishing the CSR Committee and the Risk Management and Compliance Committee, evaluating the Board of Directors' effectiveness, and establishing the Corporate Advisory Committee.
 Starting in 2020, the number of Outside Directors increased by one to four, accounting for one-third of the 12 total members of the Board of Directors.
 Additionally, for diversity in terms of gender and nationality, we appointed two females as an Outside Director and one as an Outside Corporate Auditor, and one foreign national as a Director.
 We will hold discussions based on diversified views and perspectives and further strengthen our corporate governance system.